gbmhunter/blog/content/electronics/circuit-design/component-schematic-symbols-and-designators/_index.md

 Recommended schematic symbol(s):

-.Schematic symbols for a variety of different transistor types.
-Showing the circle around the BJT or the body diode of the MOSFET is personal choice, however I do recommend showing the MOSFET body diode so you don't forget it's there when designing a circuit! image::transistor-symbols.svg[width=700px]
+{{% figure src="transistor-symbols.svg" width="700px" caption="Schematic symbols for a variety of different transistor types.
+Showing the circle around the BJT or the body diode of the MOSFET is personal choice, however I do recommend showing the MOSFET body diode so you don't forget it's there when designing a circuit!" %}}

 ### Test Point (TP)